-Wadsworth, a Republican, was the representative for Kentucky's 9th congressional district from 1885 to 1887.
+Wadsworth was the representative for Kentucky’s 9th congressional district and was a Republican.
+He served from 1885 to 1887.

 From Jul 1861 to Mar 1887, Wadsworth missed 560 of 1,544 roll call votes, which is 36.3%.
 This is worse than the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.